draftm0de/github.workflows/.github/actions/docker-push/README.md

 - Registry prefix is automatically added to each tag
 - Username inference extracts from image name format `username/image`
 - If username extracted, image name is stripped to just the image part
+- Any existing tag (e.g., `:abc1234` from docker-build) is automatically stripped before applying new tags
 - Final tag format: `<registry>/<username>/<image>:<tag>` or `<username>/<image>:<tag>` without registry
 - Action fails if image doesn't exist locally or if any push fails
 - See [DEPLOYMENT.md](DEPLOYMENT.md) for implementation details